That Day After Everyday

-That Day After Everyday is a Hindi short film directed by Anurag Kashyap, written by Nitin Bhardwaj, and produced by Sankalp Acharekar & Omer Haidar.
+That Day After Everyday is a Hindi short film directed by Anurag Kashyap, written by Nitin Bhardwaj, and produced by Sankalp Acharekar and Omer Haidar.
 Starring Sandhya Mridul, Radhika Apte, Geetanjali Thapa and Aranya Kaur.
 The film takes the audience on an emotional ride ending at an action filled crescendo.

 Plot

 The film deals with eve teasing, a social issue.
 The film revolves around three women who overcome their helplessness in a bad situation.